-This small playground is located in the North Lawndale Community.
-The park features a playground and water feature.
+Hornbeam Playlot Park is located in the North Lawndale Community.
+The park features a playground and water feature that were renovated in Fall 2013 as part of the Chicago Plays!
+Program.
 It is an active community park.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Franklin Park for recreation in the gym and fun in the outdoor pool.